ToanTruongAngstrom/placement_intro_project/README.md

   - `loc_y`: y coordinate of the shot
   - `shot_zone_area`: categorized shot zone
   - `shot_type`: type of shot (e.g., fadeaway, pull-up jump shot)
+  - `season`: models the recency of the shot taken

 - **Post-processing**:
   Applied a constant multiplicative scaling to account for the ~25% higher shooting percentage in 3pt contests compared to in-game shots.